babel/babel-loader/README.md

         plugins: [
           ...(cfg.options.plugins || []),

-          // Include a custom plugin in the options. myPlugin,
+          // Include a custom plugin in the options and passing it the customOptions object.
+          [myPlugin, customOptions],
         ],
       };
     },